Frequently asked questions

 How will The Alan Turing Institute contribute to the debate on data ethics?

-Understanding the societal implications of big data is one of The Alan Turing Institute’s key research priorities.
+Understanding the ethical and social issues arising from the use of data science and artificial intelligence is one of The Alan Turing Institute’s key research priorities.

 The members of our Data Ethics Group lead our research in this area.
 The group work in collaboration with the broader data science community, support public dialogue on relevant topics, and makes calls for participation in workshops and public events.

 The ethical expertise concentrated in the Data Ethics Group complements a wider group of researchers in the Institute exploring issues of fairness, transparency and privacy in data science.
-The Fairness, Transparency and Privacy interest group, led by Turing Fellow Adrian Weller, includes experts in machine learning, security, causal inference and algorithm design.
+The Fairness, Transparency and Privacy interest group, led by Programme Director for AI Adrian Weller, includes experts in machine learning, security, causal inference and algorithm design.
 The group aims to develop new technical approaches to managing these ethical challenges, and to inform a broader discussion.

 How can I get involved?